IQ classification: Differences in individual IQ classification

 IQ classifications from IQ testing are not the last word on how a test-taker will do in life, nor are they the only information to be considered for placement in school or job-training programs.
-There is still a dearth of information about how behavior differs between persons with differing IQ scores.
-For placement in school programs, for medical diagnosis, and for career advising, factors other than IQ must also be part of an individual assessment.
+There is still a dearth of information about how behavior differs between people with differing IQ scores.
+For placement in school programs, for medical diagnosis, and for career advising, factors other than IQ can be part of an individual assessment as well.

-IQ classification tables for current tests
+IQ classification tables

-There are a variety of individually administered IQ tests in use in the English-speaking world.
-Not all report test results as "IQ", but most now report a standard score with a median score level of 100.
+There are a variety of individually administered IQ tests in use.
+Not all report test results as "IQ", but most report a standard score with a mean score level of 100.
 When a test-taker scores higher or lower than the median score, the score is indicated as 15 standard score points higher or lower for each standard deviation difference higher or lower in the test-taker's performance on the test item content.